By Mae Hung, CPA

 Let’s assume you own stock that has appreciated by $10,000 and want to give this to your 16-year-old son.
 Upon selling that stock, assuming your son doesn’t have any other unearned income, only $2,100 of the taxable gain would be taxed at his marginal rate.
 The remaining $7,900 would be taxed at your marginal rate.

-Some Strategies to Avoid this Tax
+Some Strategies to Avoid the Kiddie Tax

 There’s a possible way to skirt the kiddie tax, particularly if your child or grandchild is in college.
 If he or she earns income via a wage or salary that provides more than half of his or her support, he or she might not be treated as a dependent.
 Further, there may be some additional income tax benefits related to tuition, because your child may be able to claim a deduction or credit that you can’t.